-However, the survey showed that geese are present around most airports and as such pose a risk to air safety.
-Six out of ten airports reported that the abundance of geese has increased over the past five years, whereas the abundance has been stable at the remainder of these airports.
+However, the survey showed that geese are present around most airports and as such pose a risk to flight safety.
+Ten out of 14 airports reported that the abundance of geese has increased over the past five years, whereas the abundance has been stable at the remainder of these airports.